 - When checked, any command received on a particular serial port will be used to control the like numbered video channel.
 This means that automation systems that use fixed or limited VDCP ID numbers can use any output to control any channel of the server. - With this option checked, there is no requirement for a Port Open command to allow the automation to control the channel.
-With some systems, this can negate the requirement to restart the automation system when bringing the server online. - Do not check this option when using controllers that communicate with all channels over a single serial port.
+With some systems, this can negate the requirement to restart the automation system when bringing the server online. - Do not check this option when using controllers that communicate with multiple channels over a single serial port. - Do not use this option with DNF Controls products.